AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/callback-functions.md

 ### Live Chat Timeout {#live-chat-timeout}

-This event is triggered when a live chat conversation times out because the visitor stops responding, or dropped.
+This event is triggered when a live chat conversation times out because the visitor stops responding, or they dropped.

 ```javascript
 window.addEventListener('adobedx.conversations.ready', () => {